scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     mail_privileged_group = vmail
     ...

-Create the `/var/mail/vhosts/` directory and a subdirectory for your domain.
+Create the `/var/mail/vhosts/` directory.
 This directory will serve as storage for mail sent to your domain.

-    sudo mkdir -p /var/mail/vhosts/mydomain.com
+    sudo mkdir -p /var/mail/vhosts

 Create the `vmail` group with ID `5000`.
 Add a new user `vmail` to the `vmail` group.
 This system user will read mail from the server.
 Also change the owner of the /var/mail/ folder and its contents to belong to vmail: